teal-language/tl/docs/tutorial.md

 Type checking will only happen when you run `tl check` or load a program with `tl run`.

-## Types in tl
+## Types in Teal

-tl is a dialect of Lua.
-This tutorial will assume you already know Lua, so we'll focus on the things that tl adds to Lua, and those are primarily type declarations.
+Teal is a dialect of Lua.
+This tutorial will assume you already know Lua, so we'll focus on the things that Teal adds to Lua, and those are primarily type declarations.

-Types in tl are more specific than in Lua, because Lua tables are so general.
+Types in Teal are more specific than in Lua, because Lua tables are so general.
-These are the types in tl:
+These are the types in Teal:

 * nil
 * boolean